-An estimated 3 billion Thai baht (USD96 million or EUR85 million) will be raised by this VAT rule change.
+The VAT rule change is expected to raise 5 billion Thai baht (circa USD167 million or EUR138 million) in its first year.
 The affected digital services will – as is now common for such rules globally – include music and video streaming, gaming, and online hotel booking platforms.

-Thailand’s move follows a now familiar path in South-East Asia since the turn of the year.
-In January, Malaysia and Singapore both implemented new rules relating to digital sales from non-residents.
-In July, Indonesia is expected to follow suit while a new bill has recently been introduced for debate in the Philippines.
+Thailand’s move follows a now familiar path in South-East Asia.
+In January 2020, Malaysia and Singapore both implemented new rules relating to digital sales from non-residents.
+In July 2020, Indonesia followed suit while a House Bill has also been introduced for debate in the Philippines.

 In Vietnam, meanwhile, a draft law was originally introduced with a provisional go-live date of July 1, 2020, but the implementation date is unlikely to be any time soon.

-Thailand has been moving closer to taxing e-commerce throughout 2020.
-Thailand's Council of State and Revenue Department had been deliberating over a new e-commerce tax bill for some months now with no exact introduction date confirmed.
+Thailand has been moving closer to taxing e-commerce for the past few years.
+Thailand's Council of State and Revenue Department had been deliberating over a new e-commerce tax bill for some time with no exact introduction date confirmed.
 It was previously expected to come into effect on January 1, 2020.
 Previous estimates when discussing this e-commerce tax bill were that the Thailand Revenue Department would recoup between 3 billion and 4 billion baht (circa USD$98m to $131m) per annum.